Can you get Truly Organic Fruit and Veg in Singapore?

 Let me put a line about what I do in Thailand this week: ShiokFarm works with a network of handpicked partner farms in Thailand that are all certified EU organic.
-I am spending a few days here to work with them, look at their soil, discuss what will be grown next, agree on a calendar.
+I spend a few days working with them, looking at their soil, discussing what will be grown next and agree on a calendar.
 So yes, there are standards in Asia, yes, they are respected, yes I am sure some farmers in the region do not respect them but visiting our farms often allows me to know if they are doing well.

-I started ShiokFarm because I had no idea how the farmer who had grown the green beans I had bought at Cold Storage and that were grown in South Africa, and flown via Amsterdam (yes, that’s the route), was doing, and I wondered.
+I started ShiokFarm because I had no idea how the farmer who had grown the green beans I had bought at the supermarket was doing - beans which were grown in South Africa and flown in via Amsterdam (yes, that’s the route).
 There was also a cost issue: I could not afford organic pears at $6 a piece.
-And lastly, it bugged me to have my organic food flown from the other side of the world, polluting quite a few people along the way, to make sure my family and I could eat clean food (is it really only their problem and not mine?).
+And lastly, it bugged me to have my organic food flown from the other side of the world, polluting quite a few people along the way, to make sure my family and I could eat clean food.
 There are solutions, and the more local they are, the better.